PoroShadows/Bound/README.md

 - (Hopefully a cdn release)

 ## API
 Wait there is more than the standards O.O.
-What else could this entail library would this be if it did not have more than the standard.
-It wouldn't be as interesting as the rest.

 One thing to note is that the `race` method do not get stuck if the iterable is empty.
 It just resolves directly.